xamarin/WebSharp/docs/tutorials/geolocation/README.md

 For right now let's set up the application to interact with our DOM elements defined in the `index.html` definition above.
 This will only be preparation until we have the API defined in Part 2.
 You can find out more about interacting with the DOM by reading the [DOM Overview](https://github.com/xamarin/WebSharp/blob/master/docs/tutorials/DOM/overview.md).

 > :bulb: The `navigator.geolocation` can only be referenced in the `Renderer` process.
 If you try referencing from the Main process you will get an error about the `navigator` object not being defined.
-For that reason we will be focusing all of our attention in this module.
+For that reason, we will be focusing all of our attention in this module.

 Open the `Location.cs` source file and let's add the following code.